 I accept you for who you are, but I am currently struggling with our relationship that is void of everyday courtesy, kindness, and dignity.

 It appears that whenever we discuss your actions (or try to) you defend, justify and punish me; rarely taking responsibility for them.
 The word humble or being genuinely sorry and making right by your mistakes doesn't seem to part of your thinking.

-As a counselor and parent myself I am distressed when I hear the way some children talk to their parents and are rarely reprimanded for fear of reprisal or the withholding of love.
-Maybe they hear it from other family members and since no action is taken, then it must be ok.
+As a counselor and parent myself, I am distressed when I hear the way some children talk to their parents and are rarely reprimanded for fear of reprisal or the withholding of love.
+Maybe they hear it from other family members and since no action is taken, then it must be okay.

 Sometimes boundaries are all we have to keep our dignity and self-respect alive.
 Though they are often painful to implement, it is worth the discomfort as the process invokes a feeling of self-empowerment and knowing that you are able to peel the tattoo of doormat off your forehead.